Helping Loved Ones With Alzheimer’s Cope With the Holidays

 The holidays are a perfect time to reconnect with loved ones, but for someone caring for a family member with Alzheimer’s, preparing for and hosting additional guests can put added strain on an already stressful situation.
-Robin Hilsabeck, PhD, Director of UT Health Austin’s Comprehensive Memory Center in the Mulva Clinic for the Neurosciences, shares how caregivers can prepare someone with Alzheimer’s to receive company and how they may care for themselves as well.
+UT Health Austin neuropsychologist Robin Hilsabeck, PhD, who serves as the Director of UT Health Austin’s Comprehensive Memory Center within the Mulva Clinic for the Neurosciences, shares how caregivers can prepare someone with Alzheimer’s to receive company and how they may care for themselves as well.

 How can you prepare an individual with Alzheimer’s for holiday guests or events?

 You can start by letting them know that guests will be coming for Christmas time, Hanukkah, or for any celebration.
 Dr. Hilsabeck recommends that you show them some pictures to remind them of who will be visiting.
 She states that even if the pictures are older, the person may be able to remember better; recognizing a guest more easily from when they were kids.
 The key is to prepare your loved one for additional people in the home.

 - As much as possible, include the person with Alzheimer’s in planning

 - A week ahead of time, show them photos of who may be arriving

 - Prepare quiet distractions, like a family photo album, in case the person with Alzheimer’s becomes upset or overstimulated

 - Keep routines as close to normal as possible